 When you are out walking your dog and he begins to pull ahead, stop in your tracks until he returns to you.
 If this does not work, try using a gentle tug on the leash to get their attention.

 Once he looks at you, give him the command to “sit” or “stay.”
 If he obeys, praise him and give him a treat.
 If he does not obey, continue with the training until he learns that he must listen to you in order to get what he wants.

-One way to make it easier to train a dog that pulls on their leash is to get a leash/harness that isn’t easily ripped off and distributes the pulling pressure evenly to your dog’s body rather than choking them.
+One way to make it easier to train a dog that pulls on its leash is to get a leash/harness that isn’t easily ripped off and distributes the pulling pressure evenly to your dog’s body rather than choking them.

 3. Know the difference between firm and terrifying

 One mistake a lot of dog owners make is being terrifying rather than just firm.

 Remember our example earlier about a pack of dogs?
 If you shout and react with rage, you become the aggressive dog.